BlackScorp/guestbook/article.md

 }
 ```

-if we run the tests it will fail of course, non of the classes exists, so lets create them.
+If we run the test - it will fail, of course.
+None of the classes exist, so let's create them.

-first we create the use case
+First, we create the UseCase.

 ```php
 <?php